unifiedjs/unified/readme.md

 <h2>Hey guys</h2>
 ```

-###### Bridge
+###### Processing between syntaxes

+The processors can be combined in two modes.

-**unified** bridges transform the syntax tree from one flavour to
+**Bridge** mode transforms the syntax tree from one flavour to another.
-another.
-Then, they apply another processor’s transformations on
-that tree.
-And then, if possible, mutating the origin tree based
+Then, transformations are applied on that tree.
+Finally, the origin
-on changes made to the destination tree.
-Finally, it continues
+processor continues transforming the original syntax tree.

+**Mutate** mode transforms the syntax tree from one flavour to another.
-running the origin process.
+Then, the origin processor continues transforming the destination syntax

-See [**unified-bridge**][unified-bridge] for more information.
+tree.

+In the previous example (“Programming interface”), `remark-retext` is
+used in bridge mode: the origin syntax tree is kept after retext is
+finished; whereas `remark-rehype` is used in mutate mode: it sets a
+new syntax tree and discards the original.

 *   [**remark-retext**][remark-retext].
+*   [**remark-rehype**][remark-rehype].

 ## API